DIY Home Maintenance

 Final degrease and masking

-Wipe joints with isopropyl alcohol to remove last traces of oils.
-Apply painter tape on both sides of the seam to control bead width and keep edges crisp.
-Keep rags handy to catch any excess and plan to remove painter tape while the bead is still wet to avoid pulling.
+Before applying new caulk, I wipe the joints with isopropyl alcohol to remove any last traces of oils.
+Then I apply painter’s tape on both sides of the seam to control the bead width and keep edges crisp.
+I keep rags handy to catch any excess, and I plan to remove the tape while the caulk is still wet to avoid pulling.

 Apply Silicone Caulk Around the Bathtub and Shower Like a Pro